-For differential operation, each analog input signal should have a peak-to-peak voltage equal to the input reference voltage, VREF, and be centered around VCM.
-For single ended operation, one of the analog inputs should be connected to the d.c. common mode voltage of the driven input.
-The peak-to-peak differential input signal should be twice the reference voltage to maximize SNR and SINAD performance (Figure 31b).
-For example, set $V{REF}$ to 1.0V, bias $V{IN}^-$ to 1.0V and drive $V{IN}^+$ with a signal range of 0V to 2.0V.
-Because very large input signal swings can degrade distortion performance, better performance with a single-ended input can be obtained by reducing the reference voltage when maintaining a full-range output.
-Table 1 and Table 2 indicate the input to output relationship of the ADC12L063.
+Single-ended performance is lower than with differential input signals.
+For this reason, single-ended operation is not recommended.
+However, if single ended-operation is required, and the resulting performance degradation is acceptable, one of the analog inputs should be connected to the d.c. common mode voltage of the driven input.
+The peak-to-peak differential input signal should be twice the reference voltage to maximize SNR and SINAD performance (Figure 35b).
+For example, set V{REF} to 1.0V, bias V{IN} - to 1.0V and drive V{IN} + with a signal range of 0V to 2.0V.

+Because very large input signal swings can degrade distortion performance, better performance with a singleended input can be obtained by reducing the reference voltage when maintaining a full-range output.
+Table 1 and Table 2 indicate the input to output relationship of the ADC12010.